 Opera was an invention of the Renaissance, starting around the year 1600.
 Perhaps the world’s first full-scale opera, or one of the first, was L’Orfeo by Claudio Monteverdi, composed in 1607.
 I have seen L’Orfeo several times at the Bockenheimer Depot in Frankfurt am Main, as staged by David Hermann, and once, in a very different production by John Dew, in Darmstadt.
 More recently, I saw a brilliant production of L’Orfeo (saw it twice, in fact, because I liked it so much) done by young singers, dancers and musicians at the opera house in Reims, France.

-In addition to madrigals and other religious music, Monteverdi composed some eighteen operas, but the only ones that have survived are L’Orfeo from the year 1607, Combattimenti (1624), Il ritorno d’Ulisse in patria (The Return of Ulysses, 1641) and L’incoronazione di Poppea (The Coronation of Poppea, 1642).
-I have seen beautiful productions of all of these in Frankfurt am Main in recent years (and Poppea also in Stuttgart).
+In addition to madrigals and religious music, Monteverdi composed some eighteen operas, but the only ones that have survived are L’Orfeo from the year 1607, Combattimenti (1624), Il ritorno d’Ulisse in patria (The Return of Ulysses, 1641) and L’incoronazione di Poppea (The Coronation of Poppea, 1642).
+I have seen beautiful productions of all of these in Frankfurt am Main in recent years (Poppea also in Stuttgart and Kiel).

 When I was in Cremona they were advertising a Monteverdi Festival, to be held in May 2008.